pratyushaj/exhaustivity/README.md

 Found that the Rational Speech Act Framework applied to "Black lives matter" showed a higher probability of "[Only] Black lives matter" assigned by speakers whose prior beliefs are that Black lives and white lives are regarded equally in society and thus inferred the QUD to be "Which lives matter?"

+## Judith Tonhauser - multiple cues to the QUD (prosodic cues, information structure)
+* Need to ensure that whatever's being done to the contexts are systematic enough that people can't aggress upon things like information structure

 ## Approach 1: Manipulating QUD via cover stories

 Basic duality: Instead of "Who is smart" and "Are women smart?", could be "Did you have a salad for dinner" and "What did you have for dinner?"